agoniapura/euthanasia/README.md

 # Euthanasia

+> ⚠️ **Use at own risk** discontinued program, I no longer intend to make updates to it, still functional, but possibly detectable by VGK.

 **Euthanasia** is a program developed to be used alongside the game *Valorant*, allowing temporary skin changer while the program is active.

 > ⚠️ **Warning:** This project is intended for educational and experimental purposes.
 Using it on official servers may violate terms of service.